xendit/xenissuing-android/README.md

 To be able to use XenIssuing, you will need to use a private key provided by Xendit.

 It includes several methods:
-- `generateSessionId` will encrypt a session key randomly generated used for asymmetric encryption with Xenissuing.
+- `getKey` will encrypt a session key randomly generated used for asymmetric encryption with Xenissuing.
 - `encrypt` would be used when setting sensitive data.
-- `decrypt` would be used whenever receiving sensitive data from Xenissuing.
+- `decryptCardData` would be used whenever receiving sensitive card data from Xenissuing.

 ### Usage
 ```android